CMPSC-203-Allegheny-College-Fall-2022/project2-sheetshuttle-plugin-four/writing/sprint1_report.md

 - What will you do before the next meeting?
 - Are there any obstacles in your way?

+Nic Ingerson

+- Since the last meeting, I have worked with Brock doing research into the source code and understanding its functionality.
+- I will continue to research and implement functionality to push directly from Google Sheets before our next meeting.
+- With the task ahead of us, the main obstacle in our way is understanding fully how we implement what we need to implement for this plugin to work.

 Brock Brumfield

 - More research has been done on looking into the source code, and have gotten a better understanding of what the file is